1919 PCHA season

 The 1919 PCHA season was the eighth season of the professional men's ice hockey Pacific Coast Hockey Association league.
 Season play ran from January 1 to March 10.
 The season was increased to 20 games per team.

 The Vancouver Millionaires club were the regular season PCHA champions, but lost the playoff to Seattle Metropolitans.
-The Mets then played in the 1919 Stanley Cup Finals against the National Hockey League champion Montreal Canadiens.
+The Mets then played in the 1919 Stanley Cup Final against the National Hockey League champion Montreal Canadiens.
 Due to the ongoing Spanish flu pandemic, the series was not completed; a number of players had to be hospitalized, including Canadiens defenceman Joe Hall, who died four days after the cancellation.

 League business

 The Portland Rosebuds were suspended for the season.
 With World War I having ended in November 1918, the Canadian military returned Victoria's Patrick Arena to its normal use before the January 1919 start of the season; having gone dormant for the 1917–18 season, the Victoria Aristocrats were re-activated and took over the contracts of the Rosebud players.